 That is, instead of reimbursing the tribes for lands they’d already given up, the government charged the allottees for bringing water to their plots—before the water ever arrived.

 If the Indians could not pay the fees, officials pressed them to sell the land.
 White speculators, seeing possible opportunity in the situation, advertised for buyers in eastern cities.
-Many allotees sold their lands for a fraction of their worth.
+Many allottees sold their lands for a fraction of their worth.

 The U.S. Bureau of Reclamation stepped in to begin rescuing the project in the 1920s; Diversion Dam was built in 1923, a power-generating reservoir in 1926, and a canal was begun around that time, to carry water toward the lands north of the river.
 The Wyoming Central Irrigation Company, meanwhile, failed completely by 1928.
 Not until the 1940s, when water was actually available on the lands north of the river, would farmers come back.